hombreperro45/docs/docs/guides/retroachievements.md

 ## **How to setup achievements**

 1. Register an account on [retroachievements.org](http://www.retroachievements.org/)
+2. Open Retroarch and go to Settings->Achievements
-2. Enable the functionality and fill your retroachievements credentials in Settings->Achievements.
+3. Enable the functionality and fill your retroachievements credentials

 !!! note
 	The hardcore mode prevents you from using emulation features like slow motion, fast forwarding, cheats and savestates.